 It’s one thing to keep someone of historical importance relevant through references.
 Thing is, Ike Turner punchlines are almost always classless.
 I’m not going to list the numerous songs that contain one of these famed “I hit ____ like Ike Turner” bars, but listening to Quavo’s verse on the otherwise fire More Life song “Portland” had me thinking about this.

 Another counterargument to my irritation with Ike Turner punchlines is the truth that other foul events and people in history are referenced as much, or even more, in hip-hop than Ike Turner.
 Think Pablo Escobar, John Gotti, and other figures of the sort.

 But what the fuck is so cool about comparing yourself to an infamous wife-beater to simply say you hit stuff hard?
 What does that add to our image of you, the rapper?
-Whether it’s water-whipped cocaine or pussy—especially pussy—what is it about invoking Ike Turner’s willingness to throw hands at one of the greatest female musicians of all time that makes you think, “What a great line!
-I sound cool!
-Let’s record!”??
+Whether it’s water-whipped cocaine or pussy—especially pussy—what is it about invoking Ike Turner’s willingness to throw hands at a woman, a woman who’s also one of the greatest musical artists of all time, that makes you think, “What a great line!
+Let’s record!”?

-Do you want some shit like, “Chris Brown with the right hand!” becoming a common line in several years?
-How about, “Put that ass to sleep, call me Ray Rice,”???
+Do you want a bar like, “Chris Brown with the right hand!” to become commonplace in the Rent-A-Punchline rotation in several years?
+How about, “Put that ass to sleep, call me Ray Rice“?

 Just think about it.
 Hopefully it doesn’t take long for you to realize I’m right about this.